keskival/Web-NFC/README.md

-When developing web NFC applications, you should make sure that the connection between the client and the server is secure, and that the client cannot connect to arbitrary web sites through Phonegap whitelisting or other similar security methods and also TLS.
+When developing web NFC applications, you should make sure that the connection between the client and the server is secure, and that the client cannot connect to arbitrary web sites through PhoneGap whitelisting or other similar security methods and also TLS.
 Otherwise an arbitrary man-in-the-middle can read and write your NFC chips (remotely) and cause trouble.